koffeinfrei/unnote/README.md

 * [Task lists](https://github.com/koffeinfrei/quill-task-list) (aka. todo
   lists)
 * PWA, so it can be installed as an app on any mobile device
+  * Support for the "share to" functionality of mobile phones.
+Pretty much any image or text based content can be shared to Mykonote.
 * Autosave
 * Permanent edit mode.
 There's no switching between read and edit mode.
 Just edit, always.